ckauten/Portfolio/README.md

 # My Awesome Project

-"Welcome to my portfolio!
-This simple, static site highlights my work and shares a bit about me."
+Welcome to my portfolio!
+This simple, static site highlights my work and shares a bit about me.

 **Link to project:** http://cameronkauten.com/